-No makeups on quizzes or exams except for documented and university approved excuses.
+No makeups on quizzes or exams except for documented and university-approved excuses.
 You will need to provide me with university documentation if you want an excused absence.

 Please do not ask for exceptions.
 If you are driving to campus, allow enough time to find a parking place.
 Circling Haley Center looking for a parking place is not an excused absence-- or excused delay in this case!
+Please turn off cell phones during class.

-Accommodations: Students who need special accommodations in class, as provided for by the American Disabilities Act, should arrange a confidential meeting with the instructor during the first week of classes - or as soon as possible if accommodations are needed immediately.
+Accommodations: Students who need special accommodations in class, as provided for by the American with Disabilities Act, should arrange a confidential meeting with the instructor as soon as possible accommodations are needed immediately.
 You must bring a copy of your Accommodation Memo and an Instructor Verification Form to the meeting.
 If you do not have these forms but need accommodations, make an appointment with the Program for Students with Disabilities, 1244 Haley Center, 844-2096.